 There are so many memorable moments working with MidCoast Assist.
-Just recently some of our participants were fortunate to have the chance to take part in the Great Lakes Pearl Dragons Community Regatta, some paddling in their own race called "Dragon Spirit Event", and others who came down to cheer on their peers.
+Some of our participants took part in the Great Lakes Pearl Dragons Community Regatta, some paddling in their own race called "Dragon Spirit Event".
 Everyone involved in the event had an awesome time, including the support workers, participants, cheer squad, and family and friends.
-We're all now looking forward to next year's event.

-When I'm not working, I really enjoy Dragon Boating, and have been a member of the Great Lakes Pearl Dragons for almost a year.
+When I'm not working, I really enjoy Dragon Boating.
 I love being out on the water and it's a fantastic way to get fit while having loads of fun with great people.